Architecture of Wavefunction Component

 This sub-component of the wavefunction component contains classes defining classes that represent objects that span a vector space.
 In practice these objects are used to request a single element of a tensor via Dirac notation whereas VectorSpace objects are used to request the entire tensor.

 • ImplicitVector.
-Code factorization for representing a vector belonging to an ImplicitSpace object.
+Code factorization for representing a wavefunction belongs to an ImplicitSpace object.

 Other potential classes could include strong types for specific implicit vectors (e.g., an Alpha class), explicit vectors that we don’t immediately need individual tensor elements of at the moment (e.g., AO class), or other multi-particle wavefunctions (e.g., RODeterminant or configuration state function).